InnerSourceCommons/InnerSourcePatterns/README.md

 Patterns can provide a way for the InnerSource Commons participants to concisely share information, improving the practice of InnerSource.
 Patterns are divided into Title, Problem Statement, Context, Forces, and Solutions as their main sections.

 * [What are patterns?](https://bit.ly/innersource_patterns_videos) - Watch a set of 2-5 min videos explaining InnerSource Patterns
-* [Pattern Discussion Webinar](https://youtu.be/i-0IVhfRVFU?t=1479) - We held a webinar 2017-03-16 to live-discuss a donut pattern (go to [24:40](https://youtu.be/i-0IVhfRVFU?t=1479) for the discussion).
+* [Pattern Discussion Webinar](https://youtu.be/i-0IVhfRVFU?t=1479) - We held a webinar 2017-03-16 to have a live discussion on a donut pattern (go to [24:40](https://youtu.be/i-0IVhfRVFU?t=1479) for the discussion).
 This is an illustration of the review process we follow.
 Also see the [June 1, 2017 O'Reilly Webinar on InnerSource Patterns](http://www.oreilly.com/pub/e/3884).
 * [Pattern Template File](meta/pattern-template.md) - View a skeleton InnerSource pattern to get an idea on what goes into a new pattern!
 * [Introduction to InnerSource Patterns (2016 Fall Summit)](https://drive.google.com/open?id=0B7_9iQb93uBQbnlkdHNuUGhpTXc) - *Tim Yao and Padma Sudarsan* (PDF).
 Detailed pattern background and examples -- Get a detailed understanding of why and how to interact with our patterns.
 Also see the [Introduction to InnerSource Patterns (2017 Fall Summit)](https://drive.google.com/open?id=0B7_9iQb93uBQWmYwMFpyaGh4OFU) *Tim Yao and Bob Hanmer* (PDF).
 * A scientific look at how to write patterns: [A pattern language for pattern writing](http://hillside.net/index.php/a-pattern-language-for-pattern-writing), Meszaros and Doble

 ## How can you use InnerSource Patterns?

 Patterns must be used in a thoughtful manner.
 They cannot be blindly applied.
-In most cases, you will need to adapt the given solution to your own situation; but the information given in the pattern, defining the context (immovable constraints) and forces (constraints that can be changed and balanced against each other), should help you do this.
-Note that you will also need to determine if there are additional constraints (company context and company forces) that apply to your particular company/organization that must be added to the pattern (as a kind of filter).
+In most cases, you will need to adapt the given solution to your own situation.
+However, the information found in the pattern, and defining the context (immovable constraints) and forces (constraints that can be changed and balanced against each other), will help you adapt.
+In addition, you need to determine if there are further constraints (company context and company forces) that apply to your company/organization that must be added to the pattern.
 These additional constraints may require additional solution steps to be applied.

-The pattern form is useful for describing proven patterns but it can also be used for *brainstorming solutions* where patterns are not yet established, since the form gives a structured way for thinking about a problem.
+The pattern form is useful for describing proven patterns but it can also be used for *brainstorming solutions* where patterns have not yet been established, since the form provides a structured way of thinking about a problem.
 You could also create a *donut pattern* (filling in the problem, context, forces and resulting context fields but leaving the solution blank) as a way of asking the InnerSource Commons community for help (to find a proven solution or to brainstorm things to try).

 ## How to Contribute?